message-manager-discord/bot/README.md

 Features are:

-1. Sending messages in channels and being able to edit them with commands.
+1. Sending messages in channels and being able to edit them with commands. (pending)
-2. Sending announcements.
+2. Sending announcements. (pending)

 ## Installation